144th Airlift Squadron: Airlift mission

-One of the more notable missions flown by the 144th ATS was "Operation Santa Claus", which began in December 1957 when the squadron was called on to make an emergency airdrop of supplies to the community of St. Mary's Mission on the Yukon River in southwestern Alaska.
+One of the more notable missions flown by the 144th was "Operation Santa Claus", which began in December 1957 when the squadron was called on to make an emergency airdrop of supplies to the community of St. Mary's Mission on the Yukon River in southwestern Alaska.
 The 144th later "adopted" the village.
 The program continued over the years and grew to the point that, by 1972, virtually the entire city of Anchorage supported it.
 The annual Christmas gifts continued until 1977 when other mission requirements forced the unit to end it.

-In 1960, the aging C-47s were replaced by the larger C-123J Provider; a tactical airlift transport—and the unit was again re-designated as the 144th Air Transport Squadron (Medium).
-The C-123Js were equipped with wingtip mounted J-44 jet engines and could handle heavy payloads and also helped offset the drag of the ski modification added to give the aircraft the capability to be operated off frozen runways and icy surfaces.
-The C-123Js were transferred from the SAC 4083d Strategic Wing, Ernest Harmon Air Force Base, Newfoundland.
+In 1960, the aging C-47s were replaced by the larger C-123J Provider; a tactical airlift transport—and the unit was again redesignated the 144th Air Transport Squadron, Medium.
+The C-123Js were equipped with wingtip mounted Fairchild J44 jet engines and could handle heavy payloads and also helped offset the drag of the ski modification added to give the aircraft the capability to be operated off frozen runways and icy surfaces.
+The C-123Js were transferred from the 4083d Strategic Wing, Ernest Harmon Air Force Base, Newfoundland.
 The 144th operated the only ski-equipped C-123Js in the Air Force system, and were far better equipment than the C-47As.

 The C-123Js could be operated anywhere in Alaska, with landings on open snow fields, glaciers and frozen lakes being routinely made.
 The 144th also supported Harvard University's glaciology experiments on the Taku Glacier near Juneau.
 The aircraft were also used as part of the 1957–1958 International Geophysical Year experiments, which were conducted in Alaska and the Canadian Yukon Territory.

 On 27 March 1964, the largest earthquake in the recorded history of North America struck South-Central Alaska.
 Tsunamis devastated Valdez, Seward and Kodiak.
 Gaping fissures, crumbled buildings and burst pipes dotted Anchorage.
 In the immediate aftermath, Major James Rowe arrived at Kulis from the airport, reporting that its control tower had been demolished.
 Two Air Guard members sped over with a wrecking truck, which they used to free three men trapped in the rubble.
 Rowe, meanwhile, started the engines of a C-123 and went aloft, serving as an emergency control tower and relaying what he could see to the rest of the world.

-44th Air Transportation Squadron – Fairchild C-123J-8-FA Provider 54-647 Crashed while with Alaska ANG at Cape Romanzof AFS, Alaska 15 December 1965 when hit just below the top of a mountain.
-All 5 aboard killed.
+144th Air Transportation Squadron C-123J Provider (Note: Aircraft is Fairchild C-123J-8-FA Provider, serial 54-0647.
+This plane crashed at Cape Romanzof AFS, Alaska 15 December 1965 when it hit just below the top of a mountain.
+All 5 aboard were killed.)